A fast algorithm for finding a short generator of a principal ideal of $\mathbb{Q}(\zeta_{p^s})$: PIP and -SVP in with precomputation

-For example, with $c= \frac{3}{7}$ and $b=1+o(1)$, if an entity spends a precomputation cost in $2^{(n^{5/7 + \varepsilon})}$ for an arbitrarily small $\varepsilon > 0$, then all subsequent instances of $\gamma$-SVP in ideals $I$ of $\OK$ satisfying $\log(\Nm(I))\leq n^{1+o(1)}$ for $\gamma \in e^{\tilde{O}(\sqrt{n})}$ will take heuristic time in $2^{O(n^{3/7+o(1)})}$.
-In particular, the public keys of the multilinear maps of Garg, Gentry and Halevi satisfy the requirement on the norm of the input.
+\begin{remark} We can replace $\varepsilon$ by The constant $\varepsilon > 0$ can be replaced by a value of the form $\frac{\operatorname{Poly}(\log\log(n))}{\log(n)}$.
+In this case, the cost of the precomputation is in $2^{O(2-3a+ o(1))}$. \end{remark} For example, with $c= \frac{3}{7}$ and $b=1+o(1)$, if an entity spends a precomputation cost in $2^{(n^{5/7 + \varepsilon})}$ for an arbitrarily small $\varepsilon > 0$, then all subsequent instances of $\gamma$-SVP (and the search for small generators) in principal ideals $I$ of $\OK$ satisfying $\log(\Nm(I))\leq n^{1+o(1)}$ for $\gamma \in e^{\tilde{O}(\sqrt{n})}$ will take heuristic time in $2^{O(n^{3/7+o(1)})}$.
+In particular, the public keys $g$ of the multilinear maps of Garg, Gentry and Halevi satisfy $\|g\|\leq n$, which yields $\Nm(g)\leq 2^{n^{1+o(1)}}$.
 This means that with a precomputation of cost $2^{(n^{5/7 + \varepsilon})}$, our key recovery attack takes heuristic time $2^{O(n^{3/7+o(1)})}$.
 The attack with precomputation can have to main scenarios: \begin{itemize} \item An entity precomputes the data and the attacker downloads it.
 In this case the storage required is proportional to the expected time of the attack, that is $2^{O(n^a)}$. \item The attacker is allowed to query the entity having done the precomputation.
 In this case, the entity sends the attacker the significantly smaller matrix corresponding to the relations between the short ideals before hand, and for each challenge, the attacker asks for the decomposition of the large primes in the decomposition of the ideal given as input to the $\qg$-descent. \end{itemize}

-\paragraph{\textbf{Remark}} The precomputation can go on after the computation of the HNF of the large relation matrix.
+\begin{remark} The precomputation can go on after the computation of the HNF of the large relation matrix.
 The entity performing the precomputation can continue creating new relations by performing $\qg$-descents on the large primes which are not already in the factor basis $\mathcal{B}$.
-The HNF of the relation matrix can be updated at a minimal cost.
+The HNF of the relation matrix can be updated at a minimal cost. \end{remark}